 In a 2012 study, it was shown that after only 4 days of immersion in nature, cognitive functions related to creativity and critical thinking increased by 50%.
 50%!
 In fact, the theory is that the more time we spend with technology, and away from nature, the more damage we are doing to our brain.
 So, put down your phone, step away from your laptop, turn off Netflix and take a 30–minute walk around your neighborhood and embrace the effects!

 The Salvador Dali quote goes: “Do not be afraid of perfection – you will never attain it.”
-For me, this is one of the most important (and hardest) pieces of advice to follow and it goes back to what I mentioned in the beginning of this post.
+For me, this is one of the most important (and hardest) pieces of advice to follow and it goes back to what I mentioned at the beginning of this post.
 Just doing the work is sometimes the best way to work through your creative slump.
 It doesn’t have to perfect.
 Just get started.
 Make progress.
 Then take the next step.
 One foot in front of the other.